j1r1k/gentoo-haskell-stack/README.md

 There are currently only two packages (to test this approach)
 - `dev-haskell/stack-bin` - binary distribution of stack
-- `dev-vcs/git-annex` - git file manager with plenty of dependencies in gentoo or gentoo-haskell
+- `dev-vcs/git-annex` - git file manager with plenty of dependencies in gentoo or gentoo-haskell, based on the ebuild from [gentoo-haskell/gentoo-haskell](https://github.com/gentoo-haskell/gentoo-haskell)

 ## Discalmer
 This is just a proof of concept project.
 I would love to see this approach more adopted, please feel free to contact me/contribute/fork.